Parker Child Custody Attorney

 In Colorado, child custody is statutorily known as “parental responsibility” and is split into two main elements, physical custody and legal custody.
 Physical custody involves both the primary residence of the child and what visitation rights, known as “parenting time,” will be for each parent.
 Legal custody determines who gets to make major decisions for the child, for example, medical or educational choices.
 In most instances, both parties share joint parental responsibility and can work together to make major decisions for the children.
 In some cases, joint decision-making may not be appropriate, or practical.
 Colorado statutes also make it possible for a third party to seek child custody when the minor child is not in the care of either parent or if the third party seeking custody had care and control of the minor child for at least six months within six months of filing.
 Usually, this kind of situation occurs when grandparents or other relatives have been taking care of the children for extended periods of time.

 Generally, custody “battles” arise regarding visitation.
 People may not agree on primary residence, or perhaps one party believes 50/50 parenting time would be best and the other does not.
 Likewise, there can also be lesser disputes related to things like holidays, breaks, and vacations.
-When facing these types of issues, the key is working with your Parker child custody attorney to assess not only what’s best for your kids, but also the strengths and weaknesses of your positions, mapped up with the legal realities of statute and the court system.
+When facing these types of issues, the key is working with your Parker child custody lawyer to assess not only what’s best for your kids, but also the strengths and weaknesses of your positions, mapped up with the legal realities of statute and the court system.
 Each case is truly different and the detail put into the analysis, as well as settlement or trial efforts, is paramount.
 A good, child-centered visitation schedule can greatly benefit your children as they transition into the new “normal.”
 Sometimes getting there may also necessitate using a child custody expert, such as a Child and Family Investigator, to apprise the parties and court regarding the children’s needs.

 Judges will also take into consideration things like each party’s ability to encourage a relationship between the child and the other parent and your ability to put the child’s needs ahead of your own.
 It is vital that you get the advice of a Parker child custody lawyer who is familiar with the law and who will be able to help you put your best foot forward when dealing with the court, experts, and the other side.